KGlendrange/Software-Security/README.md

 #### Notes – task 3

 Here you write your notes about how this task was performed.
+Task 3:
+Made CSRF tokens from the unguessable session ids, forms that doesn't require any other id like eventid has to pass a CSRF token check!

 ### Task 4 – Access control (5 points)